BodSix/Sparrow-Framework/README.markdown

 If you have already worked with Adobe Flash/Flex technology, you will immediately befriend with Sparrow since it uses lots of similar concepts and naming schemes.
-That said, everything is designed to be as intuitive as possible, so any Java or .Netâ developer will get the hang of it quickly as well.
+That said, everything is designed to be as intuitive as possible, so any Java or .Netï¿½ developer will get the hang of it quickly as well.

 How to start?